briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         victim was a health care professional of a hospital, a health care worker of a hospital, or a security officer of a hospital;

-        3. _(C)_ The victim was engaged in the performance of the victim’s duties.
+        3. _(C)_ The victim was engaged in the performance of the victim's duties.

         4. _(D)_ The hospital offered de-escalation or crisis intervention training for such professionals, workers or officers.

-    13. _(13)_ “De-escalation or crisis intervention training” means de- escalation or crisis intervention training for health care professionals of a hospital, health care workers of a hospital, and security officers of a hospital to facilitate interaction with patients, members of a patient’s family, and visitors, including those with mental impairments.
+    13. _(13)_ "De-escalation or crisis intervention training" means de- escalation or crisis intervention training for health care professionals of a hospital, health care workers of a hospital, and security officers of a hospital to facilitate interaction with patients, members of a patient's family, and visitors, including those with mental impairments.

-    14. _(14)_ “Assault or homicide offense committed against justice system personnel” means a violation of this section or of Ohio R.C.
+    14. _(14)_ "Assault or homicide offense committed against justice system personnel" means a violation of this section or of Ohio R.C.
 2903.01, 2903.02, 2903.03, 2903.04, 2903.041, 2903.11, 2903.12, 2903.13 or 2903.14
-    committed in circumstances in which the victim of the offense was a judge, magistrate, prosecutor, or court official or employee whom the offender knew or had reasonable cause to know was a judge, magistrate, prosecutor, or court official or employee, and the victim was engaged in the performance of the victim’s duties.
+    committed in circumstances in which the victim of the offense was a judge, magistrate, prosecutor, or court official or employee whom the offender knew or had reasonable cause to know was a judge, magistrate, prosecutor, or court official or employee, and the victim was engaged in the performance of the victim's duties.

-    15. _(15)_ “Court official or employee” means any official or employee of a court created under the constitution or statutes of this State or of a United States court located in this State.
+    15. _(15)_ "Court official or employee" means any official or employee of a court created under the constitution or statutes of this State or of a United States court located in this State.

-    16. _(16)_ “Judge” means a judge of a court created under the constitution or statutes of this State or of a United States court located in this State.
+    16. _(16)_ "Judge" means a judge of a court created under the constitution or statutes of this State or of a United States court located in this State.

-    17. _(17)_ “Magistrate” means an individual who is appointed by a court of record of this State and who has the powers and may perform the functions specified in Civil Rule 53, Criminal Rule 19, or Juvenile Rule 40, or an individual who is appointed by a United States court located in this State who has similar powers and functions.
+    17. _(17)_ "Magistrate" means an individual who is appointed by a court of record of this State and who has the powers and may perform the functions specified in Civil Rule 53, Criminal Rule 19, or Juvenile Rule 40, or an individual who is appointed by a United States court located in this State who has similar powers and functions.

-    18. _(18)_ “Prosecutor” has the same meaning as in Ohio R.C.
+    18. _(18)_ "Prosecutor" has the same meaning as in Ohio R.C.
 2935.01.

     19. _(19)_

-        1. _(A)_ “Hospital” means, subject to subsection (d)(19)B. of this section, an institution classified as a hospital under Ohio R.C.
+        1. _(A)_ "Hospital" means, subject to subsection (d)(19)B. of this section, an institution classified as a hospital under Ohio R.C.
 3701.01 in which are provided to patients diagnostic, medical, surgical, obstetrical, psychiatric, or rehabilitation care or a hospital operated by a health maintenance organization.

-        2. _(B)_ “Hospital” does not include any of the following:
+        2. _(B)_ "Hospital" does not include any of the following:

             1. _(1)_ A facility licensed under Ohio R.C.
 Chapter 3721, a health
             care facility operated by the Department of Mental Health or the